pawanit17/ds_and_algo_interview_prep/README.md

 # Mistakes to avoid
 - Avoid multiple paths in which a variable is incremented or decremented ( inx++ ).
 This leads to unpredictable results for edge cases.
 - More stress on edge cases while writing program.
+- In most cases, identifying the largest in a scenario, can be done with out any extra pass by hacking a simple variable that maintains the highest value.